Verify each of the equalities in (2.1.4).

 Let \(\R\) denote the set of real numbers.
-The (Cartesian) plane is the set
+The Cartesian plane (or the real coordinate plane, or simply, the plane) is the set

 of ordered pairs of real numbers.